learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 ## The For Loop

+In JavaScript, the `for` loop is the most common loop.
 The `for` loop is made up of four statements and has the following structure:

 #### Syntax